Bush to Beach

 Drive: 350 km | 7-8 hours

-Google gives you two options; you can either branch off at Athi River, following the road towards Namanga border and then taking the C103 to enter Amboseli from the west.
-DON'T take this route.
+Google Maps gives you two options: either branch off at Athi River, follow the road towards the Namanga - the Tanzania border - and take the C103, entering Amboseli from the west.
+Don't take this route.
 The C103 is in a very bad state.
 It damages the car and greatly increases your travel time.
-You have to continue on the Nairobi - Mombasa highway and branch off at Emali town.
-Then you follow the C102 to Kimana town and Kimana gate.
-This route is the fastest and the entire road is tarmacked and in good condition.
+Instead, continue on the Nairobi - Mombasa highway and branch off at Emali town.
+Then follow the C102 to Kimana town and Kimana gate.
+This route is the fastest, and the entire road is tarmacked and in good condition.

-Amboseli National Park is often called the ‘Land of Giants’ due to the impressive elephants here carrying massive tusks.
-The animals are set against breathtaking vistas of Mount Kilimanjaro, which makes an amazing backdrop to the small park.
-Everyone yearns to capture an iconic photograph against this remarkable scener.
-As a result, Amboseli attracts many visitors and gets crowed in peak season.
+Amboseli National Park is often called the ‘Land of Giants’ due to the impressive elephants with their massive tusks.
+The animals are set against breathtaking Mount Kilimanjaro vistas, forming an iconic backdrop to the small park.

 Aside from big herds of elephants, many plains animals are easy to spot.
-Buffalo, wildebeest, plains zebra and gazelle are all very common.
-Lions are the easiest to spot of the big cats.
+Buffalo, wildebeest, zebra, gazelle and lions are common.

 Start: Amboseli